solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 #### Passkeys

 Passkeys are an emerging solution for key custody across mobile and desktop devices.
 In short, passkeys use public key cryptography to securely store secrets for apps and websites.
-Passkeys are a generalized solution to store secrets like account passwords, but can be used for web3 purposes (ie: storing keypairs).
+They are a generalized solution to store secrets like account passwords, but can be used for web3 purposes (ie: storing keypairs).
+For iOS, Apple provides a system level API for developers to integrate passkeys into an app.

 The advantages of passkeys:

 1. Users do not need to remember a _password_ to access their secrets.
 Instead they use biometrics like FaceID or fingerprint scanning to unlock their secrets, which is arguably both more convenient and secure for users.
 2. Phishing resistant.
 Passkeys are intrinsically linked with the app or website they were created for, so people can never be tricked into using their passkey to sign in to a fraudulent app or website.

-For a more detailed understanding of how passkeys actually store and manage a secret on a device, read the official [Apple docs](https://support.apple.com/guide/iphone/use-passkeys-to-sign-in-to-apps-and-websites-iphf538ea8d0/ios) and [Android docs](https://developers.google.com/identity/passkeys).
+For a more detailed understanding of how passkeys actually store and manage a secret on a device, read the official [Apple docs](https://developer.apple.com/documentation/authenticationservices/public-private_key_authentication/supporting_passkeys/) and [Android docs](https://developers.google.com/identity/passkeys).

 ### Solutions for Wallet apps